 In 1840, William Makepeace Thackeray published Going to See a Man Hanged.
 He describes setting out on an adventure, and gradually becoming horrified at the atmosphere outside the prison with people selling food, telling jokes, and climbing in trees.
 He says of the condemned man, “it is painful to see how he fastens upon everybody who approaches him, how pitifully he clings to them”.
 At the end of the day, he says “I feel myself ashamed and degraded at the brutal curiosity which took me to that brutal sight”.
 A sign of a changing culture, this is supposedly the first time pity for a murderer appeared in print.

 Public opinion continued to move against the death penalty.
-Improvement in policing meant more crimes were solved, and more prisons meant other penalties existed, meaning there was less a need to “make an example” of people.
+Improvement in policing meant more crimes were solved, and more prisons meant other penalties existed, meaning there was less of a need to “make an example” of people.
 Further reforms followed.
-By the 1860s, the death penalty was, in practice only applied for murder, and in 1868 Parliament passed A Bill to Provide for Carrying Out Capital Punishment in Prisons (rather than outside them), another testament to trend of laws with very explicit names.
+By the 1860s, the death penalty was in practice only applied for murder.
+In 1868 Parliament passed A Bill to Provide for Carrying Out Capital Punishment in Prisons (rather than outside them), another testament to the trend of laws with very explicit names.

 At this point, movement slowed.
 John Stuart Mill had earlier opposed the death penalty but felt that reforms justified it.
 Speaking of continental Europe (axiomatically worse than Britain) he says there are “great and enlightened countries, in which the criminal procedure is not so favorable to innocence, does not afford the same security against erroneous conviction, as it does among us.”
 That is, it was OK to have the death penalty because Britain’s awesome legal system meant an innocent person could never be condemned.